Vlad-Mihet/currency-exchange/README.md

 # Start Up The Application

 ## First of all you will need to install all of the bundles and extensions.
-You can do so by running the `npm install` command, after which you can follow any of the following steps;
+You can do so by running the `npm install` command, after which you can follow any of the following steps

-# 1. In Development Mode:
+# 1. Development Mode

 ### `npm start`